-The Space Coast Jazz Society presents drummer Fred Goodnight performing with his band on Sunday, April 16th, at 2pm at the Veterans Memorial Center in Merritt Island.
+The Space Coast Jazz Society presents drummer Fred Goodnight performing with Paul Polanski on saxophone, Ron Pirtle on bass and Daniel Tenbusch on the keyboard, on Sunday, April 16th, at 2pm at the Veterans Memorial Center in Merritt Island.

 Fred grew up in a small town just north of Pittsburgh with “music everywhere.”
 Although he now plays piano, saxophone, flute and trombone, he chose the drums when it was time to declare an instrument in junior high.
 “That was the best decision I ever made.
 The drums have been with me from that point clear to the present time.
 I have been able to travel all over the Far East and to about 35 states doing what I love and hopefully touching people along the way,” he says.

 In his youth, it was Pittsburgh, not New York that was the jazz capital.
 Goodnight used to stand outside clubs and listen to world class jazz performers until he was old enough to go inside and meet with the likes of Art Blakey, Marianne Williams, Ahmad Jamal and others.
 From those early days in high school bands and visiting clubs, Goodnight went on to study music theory at Akron University, the US Navy School of Music and, as an enlisted marine, at the Field Music School.
 In the military, he served in the Pacific Drum and Bugle Corp as part of the Fleet Marine Force.
 The Corp was part the of President’s People to People Program to promote US goodwill throughout Asia, where he toured Japan, Okinawa, Korea, Hong Kong, the Philippines and Taiwan as well as Alaska and California, sharing the sound of jazz and other genres of music with audiences as diverse as school children to the Japanese Emperor and his court.